materialsvirtuallab/materialsvirtuallab.github.io/publishing.md

 This repository provides MAVRL's guidelines and templates for the writing of academic journal articles.

-# A little bit of sermonizing
+# What is good scientific writing?

 Before we begin, I should outline my philosophy and attitude towards the writing process.
 An academic article is the primary means through which you communicate your scientific results and ideas.
 The key to great scientific writing is logic flow, not language (though having a good command of English helps).